netgainsystems/docs/content/cloud_vista/sysadmin/admin/elasticsearch/maintenance.md

 &nbsp;

 ### Backup and Restore
-This tab is to do the backup and restore for NetGain configuration.
+This tab is to do the backup and restore for {{% company %}} configuration.

 ![Screenshot](/cloud_vista/sysadmin/images/maintenance4.png)